mullerdavid/ctf_writeups/hcsc22/Forensics_Pcap/WRITEUP.md

 # PDF

-Opening the file, there is a message about non-existing second page in hungarian.
+Opening the file, there is a message about non-existing second page in Hungarian.
 The page was hidden.

 ![](screenshots/3.png)